Amazon’s virus stumbles have been a boon for Walmart and Target

 Of course, Amazon’s revenue has continued to grow in recent months amid a surge in online shopping as people stay home and many stores remain closed.
 But the company lost an opportunity to extend its lead over rivals.

 But even several months into the pandemic, Amazon still cannot always deliver packages to its Prime customers within two days.
-And its annual Prime Day marketing event — typically held in July — has yet to be scheduled.
+And its annual Prime Day marketing event — typically held in July — will take place in the fourth quarter for most of the world, executives said on the company’s earnings call Thursday.

+While a return to one-day shipping is improving, “we’re not back to where we were pre-covid,” CFO Brian Olsavsky said on the call.
+“We don’t think we’ll be back in the short run.”

 As the coronavirus spread and local and state governments ordered people to stay home, Amazon’s logistics empire broke down.
 The vast network of hundreds of warehouses, return facilities and distribution stations, connected by vans, trucks and airplanes owned by Amazon and its partners, had previously enabled Amazon to deliver orders within a day or two to shoppers who signed up for Prime, which now counts more than 100 million members globally.

-Since March, Amazon’s 23-person senior leadership team has been holding virtual meetings every few days to brainstorm responses to the company’s supply-chain and labor challenges, said a person familiar with the meetings who was not authorized to discuss them publicly and commented on the condition of anonymity.
+Since March, Amazon’s 23-person senior leadership team has been holding virtual meetings every few days to brainstorm responses to the company’s supply-chain and labor challenges, said a person familiar with the meetings who was not authorized to discuss them publicly and spoke on the condition of anonymity.

 The system was buckling under the weight of orders that had surged as though every day was Black Friday.
 But Amazon had not hired the tens of thousands of warehouse workers it typically does for the holidays.
 By April, the company had announced it would hire 175,000 new employees, pushing its total global workforce to 840,400.